Scarlett Johannson in Jurassic World: Rebirth

 Unfortunately I’m one of the few people who haven’t seen Transcendence, so I can’t include Johnny Depp’s character in that reference.

-Captain America: The Winter Soldier (PG-13)
+Captain America: The Winter Soldier

-Our hero, believe it or not, is a symbol.
+Our hero is a symbol.

 It’s not what you’re thinking.